List of Farm to Market Roads in Texas (600–699): FM 606

 Farm to Market Road 606 (FM 606) is located in Willacy County in the Rio Grande Valley.
 The highway is located in the community of Port Mansfield and passes mainly through residential areas.

 FM 606 begins at SH 186 as a two-lane road.
 This southern terminus is located less than 200 yards from the Gulf of Mexico.
 The road proceeds north-northwest, passing numerous small houses and empty housing lots and intersecting several small local roads.
 The highway bends slightly, proceeding in a northward direction and passing several more houses before intersecting County Road 4150.
 The route continues northward, passing several more small houses and lots before passing a small park and the Fred Stone County Fishing Pier.
 The highway proceeds a short distance northward before reaching its northern terminus at a dead end point.

 FM 606 was designated on October 26, 1954, on the current route, from FM 497 (now SH 186) to a dead end point.

 FM 606 (1945)

-The first FM 606 was designated on July 26, 1945, from US 180 at Boys Chapel 4 mi north to Hamlin Lake.
+A previous route numbered FM 606 was designated in Jones County on July 26, 1945, from US 180 at Boyds Chapel 4 mi north to Hamlin Lake.
 On December 16, 1948, the route was extended north 4.1 mi to US 83.
 FM 606 was cancelled on October 22, 1954, and combined with FM 126.